wilofice/genereux.github.io/_projects/qwtel.md

 ---
 layout: project
-title: '@qwtel'
+title: '@wilofice'
 caption: How I use Hydejack on my personal site.
 description: >
-  This is how I use Hydejack on my personal site.
+  This is how I use on my personal site.
   Much of the development is informed from my experience of using it myself, creating a tight feedback loop.
 date: 1 Jun 2020
 image: